 Installing on Debian

 Use the following commands if your native Linux machine uses the Debian distribution:

-sudo apt-get install git cmake gcc g++ libjson-c-dev
+sudo apt-get install git cmake pkg-config gcc g++ libjson-c-dev

 Installing on OpenSUSE